Model of rupture letter of the trial period: Guide and examples

 Among the most common formulations, we find this one:

-Purpose: rupture of the trial period
+Subject: Termination of the probationary period

-We will give you the following documents:
+We will provide you with the following documents:

-- Your last salary slip and its rules;
+- Your latest payslip and its payment;

 - Your work certificate;

-- Your receipt for any account balance;
+- Your receipt for final settlement;

-- The France Work certificate.
+- The France Travail certificate.

-Please accept, "madam", "sir", the expression of my distinguished consideration.
+Please accept, "Madam", "Sir", the expression of my distinguished consideration.

-Model for the employee
+Template for the employee

-Purpose: rupture of the trial period
+Subject: Termination of the probationary period

-- Last salary slip and its rules;
+- Last payslip and its payment;

-- France work certificate.
+- France Travail certificate.

-Please accept, "madam", "sir", the expression of my distinguished consideration.
+Please accept, "Madam", "Sir", the expression of my distinguished consideration.

-Legal procedure for breach of trial period
+Legal procedure for terminating a probationary period

 Steps to follow